-Zhu Changlou, the 14th Ming emperor only had the pleasure of wearing Heaven's Mantle for one month.
-Son of concubine Wang, later Empress, he was born in 1582 as the eldest son of the Wanli emperor.
+Zhu Changlou, the 14th Ming emperor, only had the honor of wearing Heaven's Mantle for one month.
+Son of concubine Wang, later Empress, he was born in 1582 as the eldest son of the Wanli Emperor.

 Zhu Changlou took the reign title of Taichang upon his succession to the throne in 1620 at the age of 38 following the death of his father.
 His temple title was Guangzong, which means "Lustrous Ancestor".

 He was yet another example of a son who succeeded to the throne because he was the elder son, but with a father who had a different favorite heir.
-In this case it was Zhu Changxun, the son of the Wanli emperor's favorite concubine, Zheng.
+In this case it was Zhu Changxun, the son of the Wanli Emperor's favorite concubine, Noble Consort Zheng.

 Intrigues were by now rampant in the Ming court.
 Several factions were jockeying for power and influence and even murder was no hindrance for furthering someone's ambitions.
 Concubines, ministers, eunuchs were all over each other in ever more complex alliances aiming at eliminating opponents.